 Disability & Religious Accommodations

-An employee requiring an accommodation, must make an accommodation request by submitting to the ADA Coordinator.
+An employee requiring an accommodation, must make an accommodation request by submitting it to the ADA Coordinator.

-- Accommodation Request Form (Online form, complete the Medical Statement Form prior to submittal of the Accommodation Request Form)
+- Accommodation Request Form (complete the Medical Statement Form prior to submittal of the Accommodation Request Form)

-- Medical Statement Forms (downloadable form to be submitted to Medical Provider and attached to the online Accommodation Request Form)
+- Medical Statement Forms (downloadable form to be submitted to the Medical Provider and attached to the online Accommodation Request Form)

 Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on religion.
 This includes refusing to accommodate an employee's sincerely held religious beliefs or practices unless the accommodation would impose an undue hardship (more than a minimal burden on operation of the business).